telegraf/telegraf/docs/README.md

 ##### editMessageMarkdown

-Use this method to edit text messages sent by the bot or via the bot with use of Markdown format.
+Use this method to edit text messages sent by the bot or via the bot with Markdown formatting.

-`telegram.editMessageText(chatId, messageId, inlineMessageId, text, {parse_mode: Markdown[, ...extra]}) => Promise`
+`telegram.editMessageMarkdown(chatId, messageId, inlineMessageId, text, extra) => Promise`

 | Param | Type | Description |
 | --- | --- | --- |